There’s nothing more magical than the feeling you have when you wake up on Christmas day.

-St Nicholas was originally a stern, harsh man holding a birch branch who symbolised discipline.
+St Nicholas was originally a stern, harsh man holding a birch branch who symbolized discipline.

-Milk and cookies derives from an Old Dutch tradition of leaving food for St Nicholas on feast day.
+Milk and cookies derive from an Old Dutch tradition of leaving food for St Nicholas on feast day.

 A Yule log is quite literally a giant log that is burnt during the 12 days of Christmas.

 Christmas was first recognized in the US in 1836.
-The first state being Alabama and the last was Oklahoma in 1970.
+The first state was Alabama, and the last was Oklahoma in 1970.